Duncan Fire Department

 Open Burning and Fireworks

-All outside burning, including campfires, is prohibited within the boundaries of Duncan.
+All outside burning, including campfires, is prohibited within the jurisdiction of the City of Duncan.
+Propane BBQs and fire pits are okay.

-The sale, disposal or discharge of fireworks is also prohibited.
-However, public displays of fireworks are permitted with written permission from the City.
+The sale, disposal, or discharge of fireworks is also prohibited.
+However, public displays of fireworks may be permitted by filling out a Fire Works Application Form and submitting to the City.

-The Duncan Volunteer Fire Department is always accepting applications.
-They can be picked up from the Fire Hall, 468 Duncan Street, on either Wednesday evenings between 7-9 pm or Sunday mornings from 9-11 am.
-No qualifications are required, however any previous experience is an asset.
+Alternately, an application form can be picked up from the Duncan Fire Hall, 468 Duncan Street, on either Wednesday evenings between 7:00-9:00 pm or Sunday mornings from 9:00-11:00 am.
+No qualifications are required, however, any previous experience is an asset.
 All training is provided through the Vancouver Island Emergency Response Academy (VIERA) and in-house.

-The Duncan Volunteer Fire Department (DVFD), originally known as the Alderlea Fire Company, was formed in 1902 in response to the downtown Quamichan Hotel fire.
-Equipment at that time consisted of buckets, fire extinguishers, axes and 3 ladders.
+The Duncan Fire Department (DFD), originally known as the Alderlea Fire Company, was formed in 1902 in response to the downtown Quamichan Hotel fire.
+Equipment at that time consisted of buckets, fire extinguishers, axes, and 3 ladders.

-The Duncan Firefighters Historical Society (DFFHS) was formed in 2002, after the Duncan Volunteer Fire Department’s 100th anniversary.
-It was formed to promote, preserve and share the DVFD history.
+The Duncan Firefighters Historical Society was formed in 2002, after the Duncan Fire Department’s 100th anniversary.
+It was formed to promote, preserve and share the DFD history.
 The book, ‘A Century of Service: History of the DVFD’, written by T.W.
-Patterson, captures the DVFD history for the first 100 years.
+Patterson, captures the DFD history for the first 100 years.
 More information can be found at Duncan Firefighters Historical Society website.

 To purchase a copy of ‘A Century of Service: History of the DVFD’ contact Duncan City Hall at 250-746-6126, or phone the DVFD at 250-746-5211, or email email@example.com.